ryjen/grand-schemes/README.md

-# grand-schemes
+# Grand Schemes

-a list of my project ideas, most obsolete, but some with gold.
+a list of my project ideas, most obsolete.
+Some are golden.

 do not wish to share code because it is either really horrible, or a competitive advantage/ip.